phamthiminhtu/learn-flink-and-spark-streaming/README.md

 # Learning Flink & Spark

 A repo to explore different streaming mechanisms: Kafka, Flink, and Spark.

 The main goal is to understand the core components of Flink and Spark in streaming pipelines and how each serves a different purpose.

-Bonus point: got my elementary Java revised lol
+Bonus point: got my elementary Java revised lol.

 ## Learning points